 We hope that we can sort most problems out easily and quickly, often at the time they arise and with the person concerned.
 If you wish to make a formal complaint, please do so AS SOON AS POSSIBLE - ideally within a matter of a few days.
 This will enable us to establish what happened more easily.
 If doing that is not possible your complaint should be submitted within 12 months of the incident that caused the problem; or within 12 months of discovering that you have a problem.
 You should address your complaint in writing to the Practice Manager.
 The Practice Manager will make sure that we deal with your concerns promptly and in the correct way.
 You should be as specific and concise as possible.
-Click here for complaint form.
+Click Patient Complaint Form with Information.

 COMPLAINING ON BEHALF OF SOMEONE ELSE

 We keep strictly to the rules of medical confidentiality.
 If you are not the patient, but are complaining on their behalf, you must have their permission to do so.
 An authority signed by the person concerned will be needed, unless they are incapable (because of illness or infirmity) of providing this.
-A Third Party Consent Form is provided here.
+A Third Party Consent Form is provided in the Patient Complaint Form.